elalienx/scoutr/README.md

 ## Installation

+To run the project, you need to do 3 things:

+1. Compile the project
+1. Obtain LinkedIn credentials.
+1. Run the project.

-To run the project, you need to do two things: compile the project and obtain LinkedIn credentials.
-The first step creates the project files, and the second step grants permission to scan profiles.
+The first step creates the project files, the second step grants permission to scan profiles as LinkedIn is a closed social media platment, and the third runs the project once everything is setup.

 ### 1. Compile the project